NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 **Behavioral Pattern**<br>
 behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
 By doing so, these patterns increase flexibility in carrying out this communication [sourcemaking(https://sourcemaking.com/design_patterns/behavioral_patterns).

+### P4L4 Design principles
+Software design principles represent a set of guidelines that helps us to avoid having a bad design.
+Developing design is a cumbersome process as most expansive errors are often introduced in this phase.
+Moreover, if these errors get unnoticed till later phases, it becomes more difficult to correct them.
+Therefore, a number of principles are followed while designing the software.
+These principles act as a framework for the designers to follow a good design practice [ecomputernotes](http://ecomputernotes.com/software-engineering/principles-of-software-design-and-concepts).

+- Coupling<br>
+Coupling is the degree of interdependence between software modules; a measure of how closely connected two routines or modules are; the strength of the relationships between modules.

+- Cohesion<br>
+Cohesion is the extend to which a model has a single purpose.
+Cohesion also refers to the level of strength and unity with which different components of a software program are inter-related with each other.

+- Orthogonality<br>
+Orthogonality is an important concept, addressing how a relatively small number of components can be combined in a relatively small number of ways to get the desired results.
+It is associated with simplicity; the more orthogonal the design, the fewer exceptions.

+- Information hiding<br>
+information hiding is the principle of segregation of the design decisions in a computer program that are most likely to change, thus protecting other parts of the program from extensive modification if the design decision is changed.

+**Design principle catalogue**<br>
+**Liskov substitution**<br>
+The principle defines that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application.
+That requires the objects of your subclasses to behave in the same way as the objects of your superclass [stackify](https://stackify.com/solid-design-liskov-substitution-principle/).

+**Law of demeter**<br>
+The Law of Demeter (LoD) is a simple style rule for designing object-oriented systems.
+"Only talk to your friends" is the motto.
+- Each unit should have only limited knowledge about other units: only units "closely" related to the current unit.
+- Each unit should only talk to its friends; don't talk to strangers.
+- Only talk to your immediate friends.

+Example an object `A` can request a service (call a method) of an object instance `B`, but object `A` should not "reach through" object `B` to access yet another object, `C`, to request its services.
+Doing so would mean that object `A` implicitly requires greater knowledge of object `B`'s internal structure.
+Instead, `B`'s interface should be modified if necessary so it can directly serve object `A`'s request, propagating it to any relevant subcomponents.
+Alternatively, `A` might have a direct reference to object `C` and make the request directly to that.
+If the law is followed, only object `B` knows its own internal structure [Wikipedia](https://en.wikipedia.org/wiki/Law_of_Demeter).

+**Hollywood principles**<br>
+At its most basic level, the principle is about reducing the coupling in a software system.
+It gets back to the well known phrase in software development: loose coupling and high cohesion.
+You can keep classes loosely coupled by ensuring that you don’t have unnecessary references and you are referencing classes and other subsystems properly [matthewtmead](http://matthewtmead.com/blog/hollywood-principle-dont-call-us-well-call-you-4/).

+**Dependency inversion principle**<br>
+The general idea of this principle is as simple as it is important: High-level modules, which provide complex logic, should be easily reusable and unaffected by changes in low-level modules, which provide utility features.
+To achieve that, you need to introduce an abstraction that decouples the high-level and low-level modules from each other.

+Based on this idea, Robert C. Martin’s definition of the Dependency Inversion Principle consists of two parts:

+- High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+- Abstractions should not depend on details.
+Details should depend on abstractions.

+**Open-Closed principle**<br>
+“Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.”
+The general idea of this principle is great.
+It tells you to write your code so that you will be able to add new functionality without changing the existing code.
+That prevents situations in which a change to one of your classes also requires you to adapt all depending classes

 ## Conclusions
 Answers to the following questions:
   - What was good?